Israel025/alx-low_level_programming/0x0D-preprocessor/README.md

 ** The 2-main.c program file prints the name of the file it was compiled from, followed by a new line.

+** The 3-function_like_macro.h header program file computes the absolute value of a number x.

 =================ADVANCED TASKS====================
 ===================================================